 “Flow when you can, pull when you must.”
 Don Reinertsen.
 Author of Product Development Flow: 2nd Generation Lean Product Development.

-Flow is the ability to produce value in a continuous manner.
-“Flow thinking” is using a collection of principles that can be used to reasonably predict when an action will have a positive or negative impact on flow.
-This, of course, assumes the action is actually done.
+Flow is the ability to produce value continuously.
+“Flow thinking” is using a collection of principles that can reasonably predict when an action will have a positive or negative impact on flow.
 The real challenge is not in knowing what to do but in getting people to do it.
 If you look at your system as having an intake and output, then one can think of achieving flow as a combination of having smaller batches of useful work, reducing delays and avoiding creating waste.
-Flow is usually not about going faster at any one step, the exception being when it can be accomplished through automation.
-Attempting to get people to do their job faster likely results in a lowering of quality, and is not advised.
+Flow is usually not about going faster at any one step.
+The exception is when accomplished through automation.
+Attempting to get people to do their job faster likely results in a lowering of quality.
+We do not advise this.

-Hand offs reduce flow because information is always lost.
+Hand offs always result in lost information and therefore always reduces flow.
 Hand offs done without direct communication (i.e., writing a document and passing it along) are particularly insidious.
 Not only is there a delay caused by the writing and waiting until it is read, the quality of the communication degrades as well.

 Interruptions to workflow break a person’s train of thought.
-This is especially pernicious for developers who have to come back to work they were doing the state of which was in their head but now needs to be recreated.
+This is especially pernicious for developers who, when they come back to what they were doing, have to recreate where they were in their mind.

 Interruptions caused by changing what is to be worked on.
 The introduction of new work that was not scheduled causes interruptions to workflow, increases the level of work (often beyond people’s capacity) and creates new work to get back to where they were before the interruption.